I don’t leap out of bed each day but I do consider myself a morning person.

-Again each day’s passage can be used as a journal prompt to note any thoughts or feelings that come up for you.
+Again the affirmations or quotes can be used as journaling prompts to note any thoughts or feelings that come up for you.

 There are so many books you could read.
 Just make sure it’s something with a positive message and short passages that you can read in a couple of minutes.

-Most of us spend the majority of the day sitting – during our commute (well if you can get a seat), at the office, when we’re catching up with friends over drinks or dinner and when get home and unwind.
+Most of us spend the majority of the day sitting – during our commute (well if you can get a seat), at the office, working from home, when we’re catching up with friends over drinks or dinner and when get home and unwind.

 I know not everyone can afford a fancy gym membership.
 Or maybe the gym isn’t even your thing.
-But we need to start finding a way to move more each day.
+But it is important to find a way to move more each day.